sekika/multiai/docs/index.md

 If an error occurs during `client.ask`, the error message will be returned, and `client.error` will be set to `True`.

-Another example.
+### Sample script to translate a text file

+Here is an example of a Python script using the `multiai` library to translate a text file.
 Save the following code as `english.py`.

 ```python
 import multiai